cwardzala/cwardzala.github.io/_posts/2012-05-24-responsive-design-is-great-but-we-need-more.markdown

 ---
 layout: post
-title: "Responsive design is great but we need more."
+title: "Responsive Design is Great but We Need More."
 comments: true
 categories: [code, responsive]
 ---